Choose the Right Polymer for CNC Machining

 PVC

-Polyvinyl Chloride (PVC) is a widely used synthetic plastic polymer.
+Polyvinyl Chloride (PVC) is a widely used synthetic plastic polymer, produced through the polymerization of vinyl chloride.
 It’s known for its durability and cost-effectiveness.

 Benefits: